 “If the Trust accepted every claim such as that of your society, without question and without exhaustive research of its own, it would be lacking in its duty to the people of Victoria” (13 February 1982, VCT Cannon File part 1).

 The Trust did conduct exhaustive research but still did not put the record straight.
-Consequently Churchill Island Guides, in many cases unwittingly, are still deceiving the people of Victoria and from further afield almost to the present day.
+Consequently Churchill Island Guides, in many cases unwittingly, continued to deceive the people of Victoria and from further afield almost to the present day.
 The brass plate indicating the Shenandoah origin and attached in 1964, was finally removed in 2021.

 The History: The Shenandoah

 The voyages of the Shenandoah were documented by the ship’s log and from journals kept by a number of officers (Captain Waddell, Surgeons Lining and McNulty, Lieutenants Hunt, Chew and Whittle).
 A significant number of accounts drawing on these and other sources have been published in the USA and in Australia.
 In addition, the there are the ship’s log and journals of officers Lining and Chew, with those of Hunt and Waddell which were published).
 More recently (2007), retired Melbourne solicitor Henry Gordon-Clark completed a doctoral thesis at Monash University, “The last gun in defence of the South” : the story of the CSS Shenandoah and her cruise around the world in 1864-1865.